FAQ #1281 Diff

 Added

-Maintaining an up-interaction (to-date list of POI) devices ,
+Maintaining an up-to-date list of POI devices,

-Note that Requirement 9.5.1Â require controls to detect and prevent tampering or unauthorized substitution of applies only to deployed POI devices that capture payment card data via direct interaction used in card-present transactions (that is, a payment card form factor such as a card that is swith the payment card form factor.
+that point-of-interaction (POI) devices be physically attached or fixedRequirement 9.5 applies only to deployed POI devices used in place.
+However, Requirements under Requirement 9.5.1 require controls to detect and prevent tampering or unauthorized substitution of POI devicescard-present transactions (that is, a payment card form factor such as a card that capture payment card data via direct interaction with the payment card form factor.is swiped, tapped, or dipped).

-Maintaining an inventory of deployed POI devices.
+Maintaining an inventory of deployed POI devices.Components used only for manual PAN key entry.

 Training staff to recognize suspicious behavior and to report device alterations.